Arxero/darlog/README.md

 # Darlog blog theme

-Darlog theme is minimalistic dark theme and is suitable for any kind of blogging.
+Darlog theme is a minimalistic dark theme for Jekyll and is suitable for any kind of blogging.
 Theme is made not without the help of [Hacker-Blog](https://github.com/tocttou/hacker-blog) one, thus anything that is true for it is also true for this one so I suggest you go there and checkout the desciption for more details.

 [Demo](https://darlog-theme.netlify.com/)